 Maximum Time Frame (maximum attempted credit hours) – When you have attempted the maximum credit hours, you are no longer eligible to receive financial aid.

 Is there extended eligibility for a 2nd master’s/graduate degree? - Yes.
-You may attempt a total of 150% of the hours needed to complete each degree.
+Eligibility is based on the degree level being pursued.

 - Warning Status – The first time you fall short of meeting the required completion ratio, your status is Warning.
 You remain eligible to receive financial aid while in warning status.